scalabli/yadig/docs/quickstart.rst

     ``(response, status, headers)``.
 The ``status`` value will override the status code and ``headers`` can be a list or dictionary of additional header values.
-5. If none of that works, Flask will assume the return value is a valid WSGI application and convert that into a response object.
+5. If none of that works, Citus will assume the return value is a valid WSGI application and convert that into a response object.

-If you want to get hold of the resulting response object inside the view you can use the :func:`~flask.make_response` function.
+If you want to get hold of the resulting response object inside the view you can use the :func:`~citus.make_response` function.

 Imagine you have a view like this::

-    from flask import render_template
+    from citus import template

     @app.errorhandler(404)
     def not_found(error):
-        return render_template('error.html'), 404
+        return template('error.html'), 404

-You just need to wrap the return expression with :func:`~flask.make_response` and get the response object to modify it, then return it::
+You just need to wrap the return expression with :func:`~citus.make_response` and get the response object to modify it, then return it::

-    from flask import make_response
+    from citus import make_response

     @app.errorhandler(404)
     def not_found(error):
-        resp = make_response(render_template('error.html'), 404)
+        resp = make_response(template('error.html'), 404)
         resp.headers['X-Something'] = 'A value'
         return resp